 Conn.
-Gen. Stat. §9-261 requires each voter to present one of the following: (1) social security card, or (2) pre-printed form of identification which shows (a) his name and address, or (b) his name and signature, or (c) his name and photograph.
-If a voter does not present one of the above, he must sign a statement under penalty of false statement, on a form prescribed by the Secretary of the State, that he is the elector whose name appears on the official checklist.
+Gen. Stat. §9-261(1) requires each voter who is subject to the identification provisions of the Help America Vote Act (and required to submit identification at the polls) to present to the checker, before the elector votes, either a current and valid photo identification that shows the elector's name and address or a copy of a current utility bill, bank statement, government check, paycheck or other government document that shows the name and address of the elector.
+Each other elector shall present one of the following: (1) social security card, or (2) pre-printed form of identification which shows (a) his name and address, or (b) his name and signature, or (c) his name and photograph.
+If a voter not subject to the provisions of Help America Vote Act does not present one of the above, he must sign a statement under penalty of false statement, on a form prescribed by the Secretary of the State, that he is the elector whose name appears on the official checklist.
+Voters subject to the identification provisions of Help America Vote Act who do not present identification (and are required to do so at the polls) may not sign the statement but may vote by provisional ballot.